Olunowoade01/Load-balancer-and-Autoscaling-Group/README.md

 # Testing the Load Balancer

-1. **Copy the DNS Name:**
+1. Copy the DNS Name:

-   > The next stage is too copy the DNS name and paste it on web browser to confirm if working properly
+The next step is to copy the DNS name of the load balancer and paste it into the web browser to verify that it is working properly.

-if we refresh the page the ip keep change to another host this show that that traffic is been relying aroun d the two instance
+When I refreshed the page, I noticed that the IP address kept changing to a different host.
+This indicates that traffic is being distributed between the two instances.

 ![dns](./img/dns.png)

- > Let's same something goes wrong with our first instance going we can semulate by going back to our instance and select  one of the instance to stop
+ > Let’s simulate a scenario where something goes wrong with the first instance.
+To do this, we can go back to our EC2 instances and stop one of them.